Hackensack Adultery Divorce Lawyer

 Divorces in New Jersey require that at least one of the spouses establish residency in the state for one year or more before filing for a dissolution.
 However, as per New Jersey Revised Statutes §2A:34-10, this residency requirement may be waived if one partner has committed adultery.

-When filing for a contested dissolution, a spouse in Hackensack may list one of nine grounds for seeking a divorce.
+When filing for a contested dissolution, a spouse may list one of nine grounds for seeking a divorce.
 Adultery comes first in the list codified in N.J.R.S. §2A:34-2.

 If divorce proceedings go to trial and the basis for the dissolution is adultery, the filing party may need to prove the infidelity.
 Partners who have been cheated on might want to seek the assistance of a skilled Hackensack adultery divorce attorney to discuss filing strategies with them.

-When ruling on child custody, Hackensack courts must prioritize the welfare of the children involved.
-Whenever feasible and in the best interests of the child, a court in Hackensack must ensure “frequent and continuing contact with both parents.”
+When ruling on child custody, courts must prioritize the welfare of the children involved.
+Whenever feasible and in the best interests of the child, a court must ensure “frequent and continuing contact with both parents.”

 Contact a Hackensack Adultery Divorce Attorney About Legal Options